2011-nov02-net/hao-project1/README.md

 ## Getting Started
 * No commands and setup needed, access it here at https://hao-techland2.azurewebsites.net/ using the credentials mentioned in project description.
-* Here is the repo for reference https://github.com/2011-nov02-net/hao-project1.

 ## Usage
 * A regular user after his login credential has been verified, is able to select a store and view all products the store currently has in its inventory.
 He can select a product, put them in a cart, and return to shopping or other activities.
 His cart will not be emptied out as long as he remains logged in.
 All purchases made are kept permanently in a remote database and the user is able to view every single order in detail.